pika/pika/docs/examples/asynchronous_publisher_example.rst

             LOGGER.warning('Channel was closed: (%s) %s', reply_code, reply_text)
             if not self._closing:
                 self._connection.close()

-        def on_connection_closed(self, connection, reply_code, reply_text):
-            """This method is invoked by pika when the connection to RabbitMQ is closed unexpectedly.
-Since it is unexpected, we will reconnect to RabbitMQ if it disconnects.

-            :param pika.connection.Connection connection: The closed connection obj
-            :param int reply_code: The server provided reply_code if given
-            :param str reply_text: The server provided reply_text if given

-            """
-            LOGGER.warning('Connection closed, reopening in 5 seconds: (%s) %s', reply_code, reply_text)
-            self._channel = None
-            if not self._closing:
-                self._connection.add_timeout(5, self.reconnect)

         def on_channel_open(self, channel):
             """This method is invoked by pika when the channel has been opened.